-Music enhances our lives in numerous ways.
+Music enhances our lives in many ways.
 It improves our mood when we are down, motivates us to work out more effectively, encourages us to move our bodies, and provides a lot of entertainment.
 Instilling a love of music in children and learning to play an instrument at a young age has numerous advantages, ranging from teaching patience to boosting self-esteem.

 Children may struggle to express themselves verbally at times, which can lead to feelings of frustration, confusion, and sadness.
 In an increasingly plugged-in world where stress levels are rising, now is an excellent time to consider enrolling your child in a music class.